robert17/iotf-rtd/docs/libraries/mBed_C++.rst

 Publish event using user-defined quality of service
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Events can be published at higher MQTT quality of servive levels, but these events may take slower than QoS level 0, because of the extra confirmation of receipt.
-Also Quickstart flow allows only Qos of 0.
+Events can be published at higher MQTT quality of service levels, but these events may take slower than QoS level 0, because of the extra confirmation of receipt.
+Also quickstart flow allows only Qos of 0.

 .. code:: c